 If you happened to be the unlucky resident around the same time that bought in Vegas, your $300K home is now worth around $120K.
 Selling now requires writing a check for $150K.
 Obviously, this creates a major problem for the resident transitioning into practice in a new location.

 With most mortgages, if you don’t have at least 20% equity (or put 20% down at purchase), you’re required to pay private mortgage insurance “PMI”.
 This is a pure cost that can easily be several hundred per month.
-However, physician mortgage loans allow you to avoid PMI even though you start out with 0% equity.
-But what they don’t tell you is it’s not really the lowest interest rate option.
-Physician mortgage loans are normally 0.25% to 1% higher than the lowest rate 20% down alternative loan.
-That’s probably better than PMI, especially for smaller shorter term loans.
-But it is definitely not the best interest rate option and lenders don’t like to admit that.
-There is always a cost to not putting anything down.
-In this case it’s indirect and easy to overlook.
+However, the doctor mortgage allows you to avoid PMI even though you start out with 0% equity.
+But what lenders don’t tell you is it’s typically not really the lowest interest rate option available.
+Doctor mortgage loans are normally 0.25% to 0.50% higher than the lowest rate 20% down alternative loan.
+The problem is most of these alternatives require 20% down.
+However there are some less common 0% down alternatives to consider that can sometimes have a lower interest.
+For example, the VA loan (especially if you’re disabled).
+Make sure and check out all your alternatives before proceeding with the loan.

 5) Tax Deductible Interest